nbhat1998/PintOS/doc/threads.md

 At any point in time, if thread B wishes to take control of the resources thread C has a lock over, under the standard priority donation procedure, thread B donates its priority to thread C.

 Following this, prior to thread C releasing the lock, if thread A wishes to take control of the resources thread B holds a lock over, it donates its priority to thread B as expected.
-However, as thread B donated its priority to thread C, and now holds the priority of thread A, it further donates its new priority to thread C.
+However, as thread B donated its priority to thread C, and now holds the priority of thread A, it "updates" its donation to give thread C the new higher priority it received from thread A.

+At this stage, both threads A and B are blocked, with thread C having a nested donation.
+When thread C's process runs to completion, it releases its lock, and changes its priority to its initial value as the donation list is now empty.
+This causes thread B to release its lock as it has now acquired the resources it needed from thread C, which in turn causes thread B to revert back to its initial priority thereby unblocking thread A and giving control back to it.

 ### ALGORITHMS